 What is it about us that refuses to learn about the past to avoid deadly repetitive problems?
 The irony of conflicts is if governments spent money on education instead of war machines, many of the world’s problems, such as sexism, racism, and classism, would be eradicated.
 Why do we have to fight for the right to live, learn and make choices?

 Before 2014 comes to an end, I’m happy to celebrate Kwanzaa this year.
 It’s a week-long spiritual cleansing of talking about our lives around the seven principles after the indulgence of Thanksgiving and Christmas.
 If you’re new to reading MyLifeRunsOnFood.com, please be aware, most of my work in December is found at Kwanzaa Culinarians.

 Kwanzaa isn’t ‘another exhausting holiday.’
 For me, it’s not necessary to redecorate a living space, buy gifts, eat enormous celebratory meals or have an elaborate ritual.
-All it requires is a daily observation of how Kwanzaa principles affects our lives, community and global awareness.
+All it requires is a daily observation of how Kwanzaa principles affect our lives, community, and global awareness.
 Writing this warms my heart as Michael Jackson’s, “Man in a Mirror” circles in my head.

-In reality, when the clocks chime 2015, the world’s problems will continue it’s vicious circle.
+In reality, when the clocks chime 2015, the world’s problems will continue its vicious circle.
 Despite 2014 being painfully honest, I’m learning it’s full of love.
 After all, the ones who dearly love us the most, tell the truth.
-It’s what we do afterwards that make a difference.
+It’s what we do afterward that make a difference.
 Habari Gani 2014.